virialvill/all-the-news-react/README.md

 export default NavItem;
 ```

-The click event now communicates with the getStories function in App.js.
+The click event now communicates with the setSection function in App.js.

 Test it in the browser.